jvanegmond/au3-minecraft-monitor/README.md

   * Open-sourced for commercial and non-commercial work.
 Allows derivative works.

 The tool is written with complete transparency for the game - If the game is ever updated, your monitor will continue to work without changes.
 This only works on Windows.

-*A great tool for Linux* can be found at [http://www.minecraftmonitor.com/ minecraftmonitor.com]